josephvusich/macpaste/README.md

 ## Usage
 Run the executable in the background from your shell command-line interface, or run it as a "Login Item" at startup (System Preferences > Users & Groups > Login Items > + > Navigate to file).

+## Options
+-s "App Name" to skip the handling of that application -c Uses Ctrl instead of Cmd

 ## Building

 	make macpaste